unification-com/mainchain/docs/introduction/delegators.md

 Delegators may participate in several functions regarding the running of the network, including:

-- **Exercising due diligence when selecting a validator to delegate to**: an important fist step, before delegating UND is to ensure that the chosen validator has a history of good behaviour.
+- **Exercising due diligence when selecting a validator to delegate to**: an important fist step, before delegating FUND is to ensure that the chosen validator has a history of good behaviour.
 There are several tools available, from block explorers to the `undcli` command line tools for querying a validator.

 - **Monitore the validator's behaviour after delegation**: this includes ensuring the validator maintains high uptimes (does not frequently miss blocks), does not double-sign blocks, and participates in governance.